MENU

 The New Seven Wonders of the World!

-This mountain is crowned by the statue of Christ the Redeemer, 30 meter high with a 8 meter pedestal with a chapel to honor our Lady of Aparecida, patron Saint of Brazil.
+This mountain is crowned by the statue of Christ the Redeemer, 30 meters high with an 8-meter pedestal housing a chapel to honor Our Lady of Aparecida, Patron Saint of Brazil.

-This is one of the main scenic spots in the city, located at the Tijuca National Park, 710 meters high and giving a sweeping panoramic of sea and mountain, a world famous vista.
+This is one of the main scenic spots in the city, located at the Tijuca National Park, 710 meters high, offering a sweeping panoramic view of sea and mountains, a world-famous vista.
 The imposing statue of Christ the Redeemer at the top of Corcovado embraces the city of Rio.
-Corcovado or Hunchback Mountain is so named because of its shape.
+Corcovado or Hunchback Mountain is named after its shape.
 It offers a magnificent view of Rio’s beaches, Sugarloaf, the Guanabara Bay, Botafogo, Flamengo and much more.

 Christ the Redeemer - Alexandre Macieira Riotur